Probability of a sharp 24-hour crypto move. Higher score = higher probability.

-Realized vol calm, OI moderate, liquidation pulse moderate
+Realized vol moderate, OI calm, liquidation pulse elevated, funding mixed, options pricing in moderate stress.

 Bi-directional: a high reading means a sharp move is more likely — not which way.